ollert/ollert/README.md

 In the project root folder, use `bundle install` to install required gems.

 Create a file called `.env` in the root project folder.
-This file will be read by the gem [dotenv](https://github.com/bkeepers/dotenv) and will set up the bits that are unique to your environment.
 The format of the `.env` file is simply:

     ENVIRONMENT_VARIABLE=This is the value
 	ANOTHER_VARIABLE=Another value